-Having years of playing and teaching experience, Jonathan is a PGA Member, TPI Certified Golf Fitness Instructor, TPI Level 2 Junior Coach, U.S. Kids Certified Golf Coach, and more.
+Having years of playing and teaching experience, Jonathan is a Class A PGA Member, Titleist Performance Institute Certified Golf Fitness Professional, TPI Level 2 Junior Coach, U.S. Kids Certified Golf Coach, Operation 36 Level 1 Certified and more.
 Since the age of five, he has carried his passion for golf in the hopes of playing and teaching for a living.
 As a junior golfer, he was very competitive, playing in the AJGA, IJGT, and NJPGA Junior Golf Events and in High School, he led his team to a state title.

 Jonathan attended college at Campbell University, where he played competitively and completed the PGM Golf Program, becoming a PGA Professional in 2008.
+There he also learned under the tutorlage of putting guru David Orr.
 After a brief stint playing tournament golf in Florida, Jonathan became the First Assistant Golf Professional at Turning Stone Resort and Casino in Syracuse, NY.
-There, he helped run the PGA Tour Event and the famous Notah Begay Skins Game, while working under Marty Nowicki at the Golf Dome.
+There, he helped run the PGA Tour Event and the famous Notah Begay Skins Game, while working along side Marty Nowicki at the Golf Dome.

-Jonathan also has a passion for fitness and serves as a part-time Golf Fitness - Personal Trainer at the Sussex County YMCA.
+Jonathan also has a passion for fitness and serves as Golf Fitness Performance - Personal Trainer at Life Time Fitness in Florham Park.
 His training philosophy is to increase playing performance through a deep understanding of how the body functions during the golf swing.
 He calls the concept, “The Body-Swing Connection.”
 The combination of core fundamentals, an athletic body, and a sound competitive mind is what Jonathan strives to instill in his students.